-As with partial tang knives, the joint of a folding blade represents an inherent point of vulnerability if the knife is required for heavy-duty tasks which are likely to place the blade under serious stress so this needs to be factored in when assessing the suitability for your requirements.
+As with partial tang knives, the joint of a folding blade represents an inherent point of vulnerability if the knife is required for heavy-duty tasks which are likely to place the blade under serious stress or strain so this needs to be factored in when assessing the suitability for your requirements.

 If you’re new to the world of survival knives, it’s easy to think that all blades basically do the same job and that the specifics aren’t particularly important.